 So pay attention to your dog’s teeth and once a year, at least, or

-If you feed the dog correctly, they should not develop cavities, but it
+feed the dog correctly, they should not develop cavities, but it happens, at

 Cold weather.
 Most dogs can handle cold weather, although they must not be left outside in weather colder than about 50 degrees F. or about 10 degrees C., for longer than an hour or so.
 If they are, they tire and become frigid and cold, and will sicken like a child who goes out without enough clothing on in the cold weather.
 Thus, if you leave your dogs outside all year, be sure to heat their doghouse and keep them protected not only from the cold, but from too much sun and heat, and from rain, wind and snow as well.
 They will go inside, if given the choice, if the weather is too inclement.